 - Give it a name and leave the rest of the options as default.
 In this example our index is called mule-rtf-traces

-Step 2 — Configure the HTTP Event Collector in Splunk
+Step 2 — Create an HTTP Event Collector in Splunk

 Splunk's HTTP Event Collector (HEC) is the ingestion endpoint that receives data from the OTel Collector.
 We'll create an HEC for our mule traces and create an authentication token.- Go to Settings > Data > Data Inputs.